ropensci/brranching/vignettes/brranching.Rmd

 ## Description

 Brranching is an interface to many different sources of phylogenetic data (currently only from [Phylomatic](http://phylodiversity.net/phylomatic/), but more sources to come).
-It is used to query for phylogenetic data using taxonomic names and can be used to visualise the evolutionary history and relationships among individuals or groups of organisms.
+It is used to query for phylogenetic data using taxonomic names and can be used to visualize the evolutionary history and relationships among individuals or groups of organisms.

 ## Installation